sufiyan-syed0921/market-validation-fsy/README.md

 ### Survey
 Surveyed approximately 300 yoke users on the r/flightsim subreddit using Qualtrics​.
 Users who took the survey were entered into a raffle for a $100 Steam gift card​.

+Responses were filtered out of the final analysis for 2 key reasons:
+- **Yoke Ownership:**
+Users who do not own a flight yoke, or those who quit the survey after indicating yoke ownership, were removed.

+- **Inconconsitent Location Responses:**
+Respondents were asked if they are local to the SF Bay Area.
+If so, respondents were further asked if they would be interested in participating in an in-person user study.
+We received a significant number of responses claiming to be local to the SF Bay Area while having IP addresses far outside the SF Bay Area which raised concerns of untruthful responses.
+These responses were removed from the sample.​

+Respondents were asked if they are local to the SF Bay Area to guage availability in participating in an in-person user study.
+We received many responses claiming to be local to the SF Bay Area, but with IP addresses from outside the region, raising concerns about dishonest answers.
+These responses were removed from the sample.

+After these results the posprocessed sample size for the survey data was 157.

 #### Code
 For more detailed information on data processing, please review this code file and readme:
 [Survey Data Processing & Analysis](https://github.com/sufiyan-syed0921/market-validation-fsy/tree/main/survey)